Fundamental Limits of Prediction, Generalization, and Recursion: An Entropic-Innovations Perspective

 As such, the necessary and sufficient condition for

 is that

 while simultaneously

-Note that \eqref{zerocondition2} implies that the current innovation contains no information of the previous innovations, meaning that the information that can be utilized has been extracted from the innovations process, or equivalently, from the output process \cite{linearestimation}.
+Note that \eqref{zerocondition2} implies that the current innovation contains no information of the previous innovations, meaning that the information that can be utilized has been extracted from the innovations process.
 Meanwhile, \eqref{zerocondtion3} mandates that no information is being (directedly) transferred from the input process to the innovation process \cite{schreiber2000measuring}, implicating that all the usable information from the input process has been squeezed out.
 As such, \eqref{zerocondition} indicates that all the information from the input and the output processes, which are the two and only two ultimate sources of information, has been made use of.

-This is a key link that facilitates the subsequent analysis in the asymptotic case.
+Proposition~\ref{p2} is a key link that facilitates the subsequent analysis in the asymptotic case.